 Gallbladder surgery and removal

 According to the Mayo Clinic, when dealing with gallstones, doctors often recommend removing the gallbladder through surgery.
 If the problem does not involve gallstones, antibiotics are often the first treatment.
 But if the problem persists, the gallbladder will often be surgically removed.
+Around half a million people go through gallbladder removal each year, according to Brattleboro Memorial Hospital.

 The most common and least invasive method of gallbladder removal is laparoscopic surgery.
 The NIH explained that in this procedure, the surgeon makes three or four small holes in the belly, inserts a laparoscope — a long tube with a camera — and then removes the gallbladder with tiny surgical tools.